Francesco16p/SMA/CushingLogistic.md

 ### Skew-modal approximations

-To obtain joint, bivariate and marginals skew-modal approximations of the posterior distribution we follow the expressions reported in Sections 4.1-4.2 of the main paper.
+To obtain joint, bivariates and marginals of the proposed skew-modal approximation of the posterior distribution we follow the expressions reported in Sections 4.1-4.2 of the main paper.
 As a first step we obtain the $d^3$-dimensional array of  third log-likelihood derivatives evaluated at the MAP.

 ```r
 # Third log-likelihood derivatives evaluated at